19 Iteration without loops

 #> 3700.662 3733.088 5076.016

-When every call to f returns a single value, sapply() returns a named vector.
-Convenient.
-But what if f returns different lengths for different elements?
-Then sapply() falls back to a list, silently.
-You cannot predict the return type of sapply() without knowing the output of f for every element of x.
-In interactive use this is fine.
-In code that other code depends on, it is a trap.
+When every call to f returns a single value, sapply() hands you a named vector.
+But if f returns different lengths for different elements, sapply() falls back to a list, silently.
+You cannot predict the return type without knowing the output of f for every element of x.
+Fine at the console; unreliable inside a function that other code depends on.

 vapply() solves this by making you declare the expected type: